utshomax/postman-docs/src/pages/docs/publishing-your-api/custom-doc-domains.md

 If you don't want to verify the domain at this time, select **Verify Later**.
 To copy the TXT and CNAME tokens again, select **View Details** next to a domain.
 To remove a custom domain, select the delete icon <img alt="Delete icon" src="https://assets.postman.com/postman-docs/icon-delete-v9.jpg#icon" width="12px"> next to the domain.

-> Postman uses LetsEncrypt as an SSL certificate provider to enable hosting public documentation on your domain.
-LetsEncrypt generates a certificate implicitly if your domain has no CAA records.
-If your domain already has CAA records, then LetsEncrypt needs an explicit CAA record to issue a certificate for that domain.
-To enable LetsEncrypt to issue the certificate, refer to the [LetsEncrypt documentation](https://letsencrypt.org/docs/caa/).
+> Postman uses Let's Encrypt as an SSL certificate provider to enable hosting public documentation on your domain.
+Let's Encrypt generates a certificate implicitly if your domain has no CAA records.
+If your domain already has CAA records, then Let's Encrypt needs an explicit CAA record to issue a certificate for that domain.
+To enable Let's Encrypt to issue the certificate, refer to the [Let's Encrypt documentation](https://letsencrypt.org/docs/caa/).

 <!-- -->